Lotan, Israel: History

+Lotan is the second Reform kibbutz established by the Reform Jewish Movement.
 The kibbutz was founded in 1983 by idealistic Israeli and American youths who together built a profit sharing community based on pluralistic, egalitarian and creative Jewish values while protecting the environment.
 The name of the kibbutz derives from Lotan, "one of the sons of Seir the Horite". (a descendant of Esau, who lived in Edom nearby).

 Economy

 Income is generated by growing Medjool and Dekel Noir dates, dairy cows for milk and an Eco education branch, member's incomes from work throughout the region and ecotourism including birdwatching and the Green Apprenticeship program.

 The kibbutz's Center for Creative Ecology is an environmental education, research and conservation institution.
 The Center offers academic programs and certification courses in permaculture, sustainable design and training.
-Facilities include an interactive park for organic and urban agriculture, natural building and solar energy demonstrations as well as the energy-efficient EcoCampus, a neighborhood constructed from earth-plastered straw bales.
+Facilities include an Eco-kef playground, an interactive park for organic and urban agriculture, natural building and solar energy demonstrations as well as the energy-efficient EcoCampus, a neighborhood constructed from earth-plastered straw bales.
+In addition to the EcoCampus, tourists have the option of staying at the kibbutz's Desert Travel Hotel.